joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 This little human was worse than unfriendly.

-This little human, it turned out, was downright mean.
+This little human, it would eventually turn out, was downright mean.